ggwpez/substrate-weight-compare/README.md

 The percentages values are calculated as increase or decrease.
 Eg: from 100 to 150 would be +50% and would be included by any threshold >=50.

+## Unit

+Controls the unit of the output.
+Can be set to:
+- Weight: Raw weight numbers (default).
+- Time: Time each extrinsic took.

 ## Ignore Errors

 Silently ignore parse errors.
 This is useful when using inclusive path patterns.